isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Building an Effective Digital Personal Brand.md

 </p>

 <h4>Outline</h4>
-* Develop your unique value propostion to attract hirers such as HR personnels, headhunters and potential employers
+* Develop your unique value proposition to attract hirers such as HR personnels, headhunters and potential employers
 * Build an advanced LinkedIn profile that elevates your brand as a professional
 * Create your online portfolio on Google
 * Manage your online presence using various Google tools